BartdeZoete/personalized-cover-generation/README.md

 When creating covers, [Audacity](https://www.audacityteam.org/) is required.
 Before creating your first cover, set ```mod-script-pipe``` to ```Enabled``` under Edit->Preferences->Modules.
 This setting needs to be changed just once and is active after re-opening Audacity.
 Make sure to keep Audacity open at any time when creating covers.

+## Cover Song Creation
-To create a cover for a single song, open the file ```process_single_song.py``` and change the paths and filenames at the top of the file to the appropriate values.
+To create a cover for a single song, open the file ```process_single_song.py``` and **change the paths and filenames** at the top of the file to the appropriate values.
 Then run the following to create the cover:
 ```bash
 python3 process_single_song.py
 ```
+The cover will be stored in the same directory as where the original file is located.

-Note that this program is quite demanding to run, especially for longer songs.
+Note that this program is quite demanding to run, especially for songs of more than a few minutes long.